-The non-statutory group financial statements were approved by the Board of Directors and authorised for issue on 31 July 2020 and are authorised to be signed on its behalf.
+The annual financial statement for the members were approved by the Board of Directors and authorised for issue on 30 August 2021 and are authorised to be signed on its behalf.

-The financial information contained in the non-statutory group financial statements is presented in Hong Kong Dollars ("HK\$") and it is functional currency of the Company.
+The financial information contained in the annual financial statements for the members is presented in Hong Kong Dollars ("HK\$") and it is the functional currency of the Company.